PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 09:48:22
+Last updated: 2024-04-06 09:49:00
-Random Quote: Stacey, six kids in five years!
-The woman's basically a ride to the waterpark. - Ted Mosby
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus